victorpereira01/ordering-system-api/README.md

 # Order API
-REST API of an ordering system using Spring Boot and JPA/Hibernate
+API of an ordering system using Spring Boot and JPA/Hibernate

 >https://myapp-javasb.herokuapp.com/